mcanthony/tonic-data-manager/docs/guides/usage/download_type.md

 title: Type management
 prev_section: pattern
 permalink: /docs/download_type/
+repo_path: /docs/guides/usage/download_type.md
 ---

 Tonic Data Manager handle various data type which may need different handling.
 This guide will go through all the possible types and how to interact with them.

-All listening is managed using [monolog.js](https://www.npmjs.com/package/monologue.js) and is not be fully described here but can be used as described [here](https://www.npmjs.com/package/monologue.js).
+All listening is managed using [monologue.js](https://www.npmjs.com/package/monologue.js) and is not be fully described here but can be used as described [here](https://www.npmjs.com/package/monologue.js).